praparn/kubernetes_202203/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/examples/customization/custom-headers/README.md

 # Custom Headers

+## Caveats

+Changes to the custom header config maps do not force a reload of the ingress-nginx-controllers.

+### Workaround

+To work around this limitation, perform a rolling restart of the deployment.

+## Example

 This example demonstrates configuration of the nginx ingress controller via a ConfigMap to pass a custom list of headers to the upstream server.